 Guy Carpenter has collaborated with Mercer to survey insurance equity analysts to understand the possible objectives and aspirations of insurance company shareholders.
 Incorporating or at least considering the views of various stakeholders will be critical for insurers in ensuring that they are moving along the right path, especially in this uncertain environment.

 Posts Tagged ‘mergers’

-Here we review GC Capital Ideas’ recent series on alternative risk transfer.
+Here we review GC Capital Ideas posts on how alternative capital has impacted the dynamics of risk transfer.

 Guy Carpenter & Company once again hosted the Reinsurance Symposium in Baden-Baden on October 18.
 Focusing on the theme of “Consolidation: Who Wins in the Race for Scale?”, leading industry figures shared their views on the recent merger & acquisition activity in the insurance and reinsurance arena, commenting on its impact on market dynamics, the key drivers for consolidation and what factors will contribute to success in the push for scale.